Texas Veteran Disability Appeals Attorneys

 We know that trust is earned through results and respect.
 As you can see from our client reviews, VetLaw delivers on both counts.
 Appealing a VA decision takes persistence, as well as a familiarity with the inner workings of the system itself.

 Keep in mind that there is a ticking clock on filing an appeal, so the time to involve a veterans disability claims lawyer is now.
-You can schedule a free consultation with a VA-accredited VetLaw attorney by calling us at (855) 434-2492 or filling out our online contact form.
+You can schedule a free consultation with a VA-accredited VetLaw attorney by calling us at (855) 434-2492 or filling out our online contact form

 Texas veterans have one year from when the VA rendered its decision to file an appeal.
 After that, other steps in the appeals process may entail their own deadlines.

-In the event that your veterans disability appeals lawyer is unable to help you make a successful appeal, you don’t owe them any payment for their services.
+In the event that your veterans disability appeals lawyer is unable to help you make a successful appeal, then you don’t owe them any payment for their services.

-Yes, if your Texas veteran disability attorney helps you win your appeal, the VA potentially owes you back pay.
+Yes, if your Texas veteran disability attorney helps you win your appeal, then the VA potentially owes you back pay.
 This covers the benefits you are entitled to according to your disability rating, dating back to the effective date of your claim.

 Frequently Asked Questions